The Revolution is the newest and most expensive home gym in the Bowflex lineup.

 You may have noticed there is no lat pulldown bar with this machine.
 The design of the 2 independent arms makes a traditional lat pulldown with a bar undoable.

-All of the Allen wrenches you will need are included with the Revolution.
-You will need to provide your own Philip’s head screwdriver and 3/4″ wrench however.
+All of the Allen wrenches you will need are included with the Revolution, but you’ll need to provide your own Philip’s head screwdriver and 3/4″ wrench however.

-The seat rail does fold up for storage or when it is being moved.
+The seat rail also folds up for storage or when it is being moved.
 This is a nice feature because this gym takes up a lot of space during use- Bowflex recommends an area of 10′ x 7′ to use safely.

 The Revolution comes with the following warranty:

 - 90 days labor

 This is a pretty decent warranty for a home gym of this price.